brittyazel/g13d/README.md

 ### log_level *trace|debug|info|warning|error|fatal*

 Changes the level of detail written to the g13d console

-### LCD display

-Use pbm2lpbm to convert a pbm image to the correct format, then just cat that into the pipe (cat starcraft2.lpbm > /run/g13d/g13-0).
-The pbm file must be 160x43 pixels.

 ## License